 Start a Business or Relocate

-We're glad you chose the Madison, Indiana area to start, grow, or relocate your business.
+We're glad you chose the Jefferson County, Indiana area to start, grow, or relocate your business.

 On this page, you will find numerous resources including information and contacts for potential financing options, business plan development, and more.